 These are real red fox skulls!
-They were purchased from a First Nations family at a Canadian pow wow and are roughly 14cm long.
+They are sourced from the First Nations of Canada and are roughly 14cm long.

 Thanks to its uncanny ability to adapt to new surroundings, the red fox (Vulpes vulpes) is one of the most widespread carnivores in the northern hemisphere, ranging from as far north as the Arctic circle to as far south as North Africa, Central America and Asia.
 It has also been introduced to Australia, where it had a negative effect on the local fauna.
 It is the largest species of fox, with their average weight being 2.2 to 14 kg (4.9 to 31 lb).